StCyr/deck-react-native/README.md

 ## Design

-The medias look terrible.
-I'd be happy to receive new proposals.
+Design and medias look terrible.
+I'd particularly happilly accept any help on this matter.

 ## Financial support